-Tenure arrangements How is energy procured?
-Who has the contract with the energy supplier?
-How landlords and tenants can best be reached and engaged • Built Form What heating What type of energy Evidence of system might be assessment might numbers of each used? be required? type
+- Tenure arrangements - How is energy procured? - Who has the contract with the energy supplier? - How landlords and tenants can best be reached and engaged

+- Built Form

+- What heating system might be used?

+- What type of energy assessment might be required?

+- Evidence of numbers of each type